-Analogously, this method can be carried over to the hyperfocal algebra of the hyperfocal abelian Frobenius block.
-Instead of describing the structures of the Brauer correspondents in the centralizers of nontrivial subgroups of the defect group $P$, we need to determine the structures of the Brauer correspondents in the centralizers of nontrivial subgroups of the hyperfocal subgroup $D$, which are shown to be also nilpotent by Proposition \ref{nilpotent block of D at local} below.
+We adapt this approach to the hyperfocal subalgebra of a hyperfocal abelian Frobenius block.
+Instead of analyzing the Brauer correspondents in the centralizers of nontrivial subgroups of the defect group $P$, we need to understand the Brauer correspondents in the centralizers of nontrivial subgroups of the hyperfocal subgroup $D$, which are shown to be also nilpotent by Proposition \ref{nilpotent block of D at local} below.
 Naturally, the next step should be applying the structure theorem of the source algebras of nilpotent blocks to these blocks to yield a family of indecomposable endopermutation modules of quotient groups of $D$.
-However, there is an obstruction to this application because the Brauer quotients of the source algebra at nontrivial subgroups of $D$ may not be a source algebra of the block of the corresponding centralizer when the defect group $P$ is nonabelian.
-Due to this obstruction, instead of considering the source algebra and the hyperfocal subalgebra, we will focus on a so-called embedded algebra $\mathbb{A}_\delta$ of the pointed group $D_\delta$ of the hyperfocal subalgebra $\mathbb{A}$ (see the paragraph 2.10 below), which can be viewed as a subalgebra (not unitary in general) of the hyperfocal subalgebra $\mathbb{A}$.
-The embedded algebra $\mathbb{A}_\delta$ has some properties similar to the source algebra, such as the existence of a Morita equivalence between $\mathbb{A}_\delta$ and the hyperfocal subalgebra $\mathbb{A}$ (see Corollary \ref{separable and Morita equi} below) and an $\U(D\times D)$-module structure similar to the $\U(P\times P)$-module structure of the source algebra (see Proposition \ref{general mod stru} below).
-These properties will play essential roles in the descriptions of the structures of the Brauer quotients of $\mathbb{A}_\delta$ at nontrivial subgroups of $D$ and eventually the construction of the stable equivalence of Morita type we need.
+However, an obstruction arises when the defect group $P$ is nonabelian because the Brauer quotients of the source algebra at nontrivial subgroups of $D$ may not be the source algebras of the blocks of the corresponding centralizers.
+To circumvent this, instead of considering the source algebra and the hyperfocal subalgebra, we will focus on a so-called embedded algebra $\mathbb{A}_\delta$ of the pointed group $D_\delta$ of the hyperfocal subalgebra $\mathbb{A}$ (see the paragraph 2.9 below), which can be viewed as a subalgebra (not unitary in general) of the hyperfocal subalgebra $\mathbb{A}$.
+The embedded algebra $\mathbb{A}_\delta$ shares several properties with the source algebra, such as the existence of a Morita equivalence between $\mathbb{A}_\delta$ and the hyperfocal subalgebra $\mathbb{A}$ (see Corollary \ref{separable and Morita equi} below) and an $\U(D\times D)$-module structure similar to the $\U(P\times P)$-module structure of the source algebra (see Proposition \ref{general mod stru} below).
+These properties are essential for describing the Brauer quotients of $\mathbb{A}_\delta$ at nontrivial subgroups of $D$ and eventually for constructing the desired stable equivalence of Morita type.